Step-Tagging: Toward controlling the generation of Language Reasoning Models through step monitoring: Experimental Setting

 \section{Experimental Setting}

 Our paper contains two objectives.
-First, our goal is to prove that lightweight classifiers can effectively monitor the generation of LRMs.
-Furthermore, we show that the Step-Tagging framework can be used to implement an interpretable early-stopping criterion to make the generation of LRMs more efficient.
-We will first motivate our choices of datasets and inference settings followed by the step-tagging pipeline and the choice of metrics to measure the performance of this pipeline.
+First, our goal is to compare the contribution of each step-types to the efficiency of LRMs, and identify the most reliable early-stopping configurations.
+Second, we assess whether the ST-ES framework can be applied during deployment.
+In this section, we will first motivate our selection of models, datasets, and metrics, followed by our baseline implementation.